klanti117/task_list/README.md

 This is the day7 project of the 30 days of React Challenge

 Main repo [here](https://github.com/klanti117/30_days_react_challenge)
+Will be utilizing knowledge gathered from these secions below
+ - conditional rendering
+ - folder structure
 Demo:
 # Getting Started with Create React App